 For extreme temperatures or interior wiring, heat-resistant labels are durable up to 150°C/302°F. This applies to labels for all sorts of products, including electrical panels.
-If the environment includes frozen surfaces, we provide electrical panel labels for low-temperatures (-80°C).
-Custom electrical panel labels are available for extremely low-temperatures (-196°C).
-There are also electrical panel labels made to resist harsh chemicals, such as oils or acid and base.
+If the environment includes frozen surfaces, we provide electrical panel labels for low temperatures (-80°C).
+Custom labels are available for extremely low-temperatures (-196°C).
+There are also labels made to resist harsh chemicals, such as oils or acid and base.
 Depending on where you store these particular products, it is vital to keep in mind the conditions that permit optimal durability.
 Of course, you should also apply your labels with an equally durable adhesive to sustain the product for its intended lifespan.

 Where you decide to label your products is essential for easy use.
 You can ensure that a cable or wire won’t be pulled from the wrong end or handled in a way that could prove dangerous by correctly labeling the product.
 By determining the most appropriate marking location ahead of time, it can really come in handy years after an install, especially if a new installer is hired to handle or move the product.

-Pay attention to where cable or wires will be attached to the input and where it will be easily visible to the client when precisely placing electrical panel labels or electrical box labels.
+Pay attention to where cable or wires will be attached to the input and where it will be easily visible to the client when precisely placing labels on electrical panels or electrical boxes.

-Consider larger sizes for electrical box labels as opposed to cable or wire products.
+Consider larger label sizes for electrical boxes as opposed to cable or wire products.

 At IndustriTAG, we offer a variety of label solutions for various printing methods, which have been optimized with specific applications in mind.
 Industrial labels are intended for use in specialty industries like construction, automotive assembly, and the electrical sector — will not fail, peel, or smudge, even under the harshest conditions.
 Our electrical labels can be printed using either thermal-transfer or laser printers or provided pre-printed for your convenience.
 We can supply pre-printed labels with 1D or 2D barcodes, serialized data, full color-graphics, and company logos.